43rd Indiana Infantry Regiment: Poison Spring

-Disaster at Mark's Mills
+Disaster at Marks' Mills

 Running desperately low on supplies, Steele turned to the small Federal base at Pine Bluff, about 35 miles from Camden, as the last remaining source of food for his forces.
 He accordingly ordered the 43rd Indiana (then down to about 400 men), together with three other regiments and additional cavalry and artillery (around 1800 men in all), to take 400 wagons there on 23 April for supplies.
 Col. McLean was on a duty assignment at Camden, so command of the regiment fell to Major Wesley W. Norris.
 The 43rd took the lead, with the wagon train stretching more than a mile along muddy forest roads.
 Encountering muddy ground along the rain-swollen Morrow River, expedition leader Lieutenant Colonel Francis Drake of the 36th Iowa chose not to push through the mire to Pine Bluff, and instead camped about eight miles outside of town.
 He did so unaware that two brigades of Price's cavalry with over 4000 troopers were nearby.
 Though Norris tried to warn Drake of movement in the woods to his front during the night, Drake laughed off his concerns and told Norris—a combat veteran of the Mexican War—that he "got scared too easily."

 Early on the morning of 25 April 1864, following a difficult crossing of the Moro, the 43rd and its sister units resumed their march toward Pine Bluff.
 Soon the 43rd encountered several abandoned Confederate campsites to their front, but reports of a large Confederate presence in the area were discounted by Drake, who "roundly" cursed Major Norris and ordered the regiment to pick up its pace.
 As the 43rd emerged into a small clearing known as Mark's Mills, it was attacked by Fagan's dismounted brigade, including the 1st Arkansas Cavalry.
 The Hoosiers drove the Southerners back, but were quickly hit on their right flank by additional Confederates under the command of Brigadier General William Cabell.
 The 43rd, supported by the 36th Iowa, now found itself facing the 1st Arkansas, together with the 2nd Arkansas and Thomas M. Gunter's cavalry battalion.
 The 43rd and 36th were forced back toward a few log cabins in the center of the clearing, where their artillery raked the oncoming Southerners and was blasted in return by Hugely's Arkansas Battery.